 Divorce is tough on everyone involved – especially children.
 If after a divorce, your child does not want to see, visit or stay with your co-parent, this is a tricky situation.
 You are still legally responsible for fulfilling your custodial obligation to your ex-spouse, even if your child is refusing visitation.
-Learn what to do in this case to protect yourself legally.
+Learn what to do in this case from our experienced San Diego child custody lawyers to protect yourself legally.

 What Are Reasons for a Child Not Wanting to Spend Time With a Parent?